-• The exclusions expand on the existing exclusion of bank employees (which now do not need to receive any notice that the bank has filed an FBAR).
+- The exclusions expand on the existing exclusion of bank employees (which now do not need to receive any notice that the bank has filed an FBAR). - The exclusions now cover officers or employees of securities broker dealers or futures commission merchants that are registered with the SEC and the CFTC and no notification is required that an FBAR has been filed by their employers.

-- The exclusions now cover officers or employees of securities broker-dealers or futures commission merchants that are registered with the U.S. Securities and Exchange Commission (SEC) and the U.S. Commodity Futures Trading Commission (CFTC), and no notification is required that an FBAR has been filed by their employers. - The exclusion is extended to officers or employees of investment advisers to entities that are examined by or registered with the SEC. - The exclusion is extended to officers and employees of an entity that is publicly traded on a U.S. exchange, whether the entity is domestic or foreign. - The exclusion is extended to officers and employees of corporations that have more than \$10 million in assets or more than 500 shareholders and are required to register with the SEC under Section 12(g) of the Securities Exchange Act (also deleting previous requirement of notice to employee).
+- The exclusion is extended to officers or employees of investment advisers to entities that are examined or registered with the SEC. - The exclusion is extended to officers and employees of an entity that is publicly traded on a U.S. exchange, whether the entity is domestic or foreign. - The exclusion is extended to officers and employees of corporations that have more than \$10 million in assets or more than 500 shareholders and are required to register with the SEC under Section 12(g) of the Securities Exchange Act (also deleting previous requirement of notice to employee).

-E. Rules regarding simplification of FBAR Filings
+VI.
+Rules Regarding Simplification of FBAR Filings

-- 1. Direct holding of 25 or more foreign financial accounts.
-A U.S. person having a financial interest in 25 or more foreign financial accounts need only provide the number of financial accounts and certain other basic information on the report, but is required to provide further detail upon request. - 2.
-Signature authority over 25 or more foreign financial accounts.
-A person having signature or other authority over 25 or more foreign financial accounts need only provide the number of financial accounts and certain other basic information on the report, but will be required to provide detailed information on request. - 3.
-Consolidated reports.
-An entity that is a U.S. person and owns directly or indirectly more than 50% interest in an entity required to file an FBAR will be permitted to file a consolidated report. - 4.
-Participants and beneficiaries in certain retirement plans.
-No FBAR is required for participants and beneficiaries in 401(a), 403(a), or 403(b) plans, as well as regular or Roth IRAs. - 5.
-Certain trust beneficiaries.
+- A. Direct holding of 25 or more foreign financial accounts.
+A U.S. person having a financial interest in 25 or more foreign financial accounts need only provide the number of financial accounts and certain other basic information on the report, but is required to provide further detail upon request. - B. Signature authority over 25 or more foreign financial accounts.
+A person having signature or other authority over 25 or more foreign financial accounts need only provide the number of financial accounts and certain other basic information on the report, but will be required to provide detailed information on request. - C. Consolidated reports.
+An entity that is a U.S. person and owns directly or indirectly more than 50% interest in an entity required to file an FBAR will be permitted to file a consolidated report. - D. Participants and beneficiaries in certain retirement plans.
+No FBAR is required for participants and beneficiaries in 401(a), 403(a), or 403(b) plans, as well as regular or Roth IRAs. - E. Certain trust beneficiaries.
 If the trustee of the trust or agent of the trust is a U.S. person and files an FBAR and certain other information, then the beneficiaries of certain trusts are not required to file.

-F. Announcement 2010-16
+VII.
+Announcement 2010-16